IvanViemoesCuevas/Pyramid-Solitaire/README.md

 FYI antivirus will probably block it.

-The game was my exam project for highschool, in programming in C++ Has been translated for better understanding.
+The game was my exam project for highschool, in programming in C++.

+Has been translated for better understanding.